SmarterApp/RDW_Documentation/docs/API.md

-## API - Ingest
+## API

-**Intended Audience**: this document describes the programming interface for the ingest services of the [Reporting Data Warehouse](../README.md).
+**Intended Audience**: this document describes the programming interface for the ingest and reporting services of the [Reporting Data Warehouse](../README.md).
 Operations and system adminstration will find it useful for the configuration data loading end-points and the diagnostic and task service end-points.
 Third party providers of test results will find it useful for the data loading end-points.

-This document describes the service end-points for the ingest services.
+This document describes the service end-points for the ingest and reporting services. *Note: there are many more end-points in the reporting services but most are intended to be consumed by the reporting UI, so are not documented here.*
 * The import service has data loading end-points.
-* The task service has task trigger end-points.
+* The task and report processor services have task trigger end-points.
 * All services have diagnostic end-points.

 Quick Links: